Updated: May 7

 · Chamomile- hands down the most commonly used herb for sleep and relaxation.
 Reduces anxiety, calms the nerves and stomach, has mild sedative effects.

 · St. John's Wort- known for its anti-depressant qualities in humans.
 Commonly used for separation anxiety, fear based anxiety such as fireworks, and phobias.
 Has a calming effect.

 · Valerian- the most widely recognized herbal sedative.
 Safe and gentle, promotes relaxation, and reduces excitability.
 Treats a wide range of anxiety from hyperactivity, tension, restlessness and insomnia.

-2. CBD Oil: The use of CBD oil is booming because of it's many health benefits which includes managing stress and anxiety.
-CBD works fairly quickly and is excellent for situational anxiety.
-For example, if you know fireworks are going to happen, administer the CBD about 30 minute prior.
+2. Alternative Medicine: The use of alternative medicine is booming because of it's many health benefits which includes managing stress and anxiety.
+This typically works fairly quickly and is excellent for situational anxiety.
+For example, if you know fireworks are going to happen, administer the oil about 30 minute prior.

 3. Essential Oils: There's a lot of debate when it comes to essential oil for pets, especially with cats!
 Therefore, this recommendation is for your dogs only.
 While many people apply essential oils topically to their pets, we prefer diluting the oil and defusing it, which is the most common way to receive the benefits of aromatherapy.
 Some of the best oils for relieving stress and anxiety are: